binkley/modern-java-practices/README.md

 ## Introduction

 Hi!
 I want you to have _awesome builds_ 🟢.
-If you're on a Java or a JVM project (Kotlin, Scala, Clojure, JRuby, _et al_), this article is for you.
+If you're on a Java or a JVM project (Kotlin, Scala, Clojure, Groovy, JRuby, _et al_), this article is for you.

 My purpose is to highlight and provide guidance for building modern Java/JVM projects with Gradle or Maven.
 This article focuses on Java, but most points